nucknine/fixme-service/README.md

-# dictionary-service
+# Fixme-service
-Dictionary service for the public usage
+Fixme service for the public usage

 ## Run docker compose services
 These services are required to be executed first with so as to prevent errors when you start your microservices.